-They are 2D matrices of squares that store small amounts of data; but more so than barcodes.
-They store binary data, and have error correction data encoded within them, to avoid errors in reading when the QR code is damaged.
-There are also large regions that act as anchors for QR code reading software to de-warp the QR code if scanned at an angle.
+- They are 2D matrices of squares that store small amounts of data, but more so than barcodes. - They encode data in binary at its core, but can also store text, and therefore web links. - They have error correction built into them, to avoid errors in reading when the QR code is damaged. - There are large regions that act as anchors, for QR reading software to de-warp the QR code when scanned at an angle.